Evaluating NFL and Fantasy League Trades

 Consulting the chart shows Jimmy is spot on!

 Example: A middle 2nd round pick this year (48th pick overall) has a value of 188.
 A middle 1st round pick next season is very similar.
 It has a value of 195.
 So, according to the chart, Jimmy was able to spot a fair trade in seconds just by following his rule of thumb.

 Next, lets use the chart to evaluate your fantasy situation using existing NFL players.

 Should you trade a fantasy stud with a limited career to get a much younger player who looks to be on the rise?

-For arguments sake, say you think Ricky Williams will be the 20th best fantasy weapon in 2010.
+For arguments sake, say you think RB X will be the 20th best fantasy weapon this season.
 However, you also think he's going to wind down, get hurt and/or perhaps even retire after this season.

-On the other side, say you think young upstart QB Matthew Stafford will be the 100th best fantasy weapon in 2010.
-But, you believe the youngster will become the 50th best player in 2011 and the 25th best fantasy player in 2012.
+On the other side, say you think young upstart QB Y will be the 100th best fantasy weapon this season.
+But, you believe the youngster will become the 50th best player in next season and the 25th best fantasy player two years from now.

-Everything else being equal, should you trade Williams before the 2010 season for Stafford --- given the above assumptions?
+Everything else being equal, should you trade RB X before the start of this season for QB Y -- given the above assumptions?

 Some of you are saying, 'DO IT!' others, 'NO WAY!'

 Regardless of your opinion, how are you forming it?